devmalik19/singlarr/README.md

 # TODO
 ## alpha release :

-3. Option to delete and block folders
+1. Endpoints to ignore folders
-4. Metadata Search and add to library
+2. Metadata Search and add to library

 ## Good to have (Not needed) :
 Option to give list of files to ignore.